+As it is a new year, we will be starting the reading challenge afresh.
 You should read every night and ask your parent/carer to sign once you have read.
 If you manage to read 5 times within the week you will earn a stamp in your reading record.
 Once you have earned 10 stamps you will receive a bronze certificate in praise assembly.
-You will have to earn a further 10 stars for a silver and then gold certificate.
+You will have to earn a further 10 stamps for a silver and then gold certificate.
 Please ensure you bring your reading record and book into school every day in order to keep track of your reading.

-Times tables are really important and by the end of year 4 it is expected that you should be able to recall your times tables up to 12 x 12.
+Times tables are really important and by the end of year 4 it is expected that you should recall your times tables up to 12 x 12.
+At the end of the year the children will be taking pat in an online test which tests their times table knowledge.
 In school we will be playing daily times tables games and there will be a weekly times table challenge called Rainbow times tables (This is a timed test.
 You will progress through the colours once you achieve full marks on each colour) To help you achieve full marks ensure you practice your tables at home too.

-The theme in science this half term is 'Animals including Humans'
+The theme in science this half term is 'Living things and their habitats'

 By the end of the unit you should be able to:

-The theme in Geography this half term is Volcanoes which links nicely with our English and Adrift topic.
+The theme in history this half term is the Tudors.

 By the end of the topic you should be able to: